 Fall of 1996 marked the next phase of campus expansion with the groundbreaking on the new Commons and additional classrooms that would increase capacity to 400 students.
 By 1999 enrollment topped 300 students and construction was finally completed on the new addition.
 As the new millennium began, Lutheran High School continued to grow.
 Work on a new stadium and athletic field complex began in 2004 and was completed in 2006.
 Enrollment now surpassed 350 students.

 From 2009 to 2013, Mr. Schlesselman, Mr. Marty and Athletic Director Mr. Gordon Bredow all retired.
 These three faithful workers served LHS since the early 1990’s and guided the growing school through many changes.
-Dr. Craig Ernstmeyer, Mr. Jon Bernhardt, and Dr. Doug Kuhlmann now serve in these positions.
+Dr. Craig Ernstmeyer, Mr. Jon Bernhardt, and Mr. Melvin Bethany now serve in these positions.
 Two major changes occurred in 2011 when LHS became the first school in the area to introduce the use of iPads in the classroom, and the 4×4 intensive block schedule was implemented.

-Nine Lutheran churches are now part of the Association, and students come from 28 different zip codes and 58 different churches.
+Ten local Lutheran churches are now part of the Association, and students come from nearly 40 different zip codes and over 50 different middle schools.
 Lutheran High School has earned a reputation for excellence in preparing students for college and their careers.
 Over the years, the extracurricular program has grown to include 22 athletic teams, Robotics, drama, choir and orchestra, and a variety of clubs.